-Below we share what we're keeping a close eye on amidst the noise, and how this is feeding into the portfolio decisions we are making on behalf of our clients.
+Below, we share what we've been keeping a close eye on in recent months, and how this has fed into the portfolio decisions we have made on behalf of our clients.

-It will be rolling commentary, with the newest update from our team at the top.
+It takes a rolling commentary format, with the newest update from our team at the top.

 Past performance and forecasts are not a reliable indicator of future performance.
 We do not provide investment advice in these updates.
 Always do your own research.